AdobeDocs/analytics-platform.en/help/analysis-workspace/curate-share/generate-slides.md

    ![Generate slides with the default theme](assets/generate-slides-default-theme.png)

 1. (Conditional) Select **[!UICONTROL Upload template]** if your slide presentation needs to match a corporate theme.
-This option requires more steps and that you upload a custom template.
+This option requires that you upload a custom template and apply your custom styles.

    ![Generate slides with a custom template](assets/generate-slides-upload-template.png)

-   To use a custom template, we recommend that you:
+   To upload a custom template, do either of the following:

+   * (Recommended) Download a blank template and modify it.

-   1. Download this blank template
+     1. Download this blank template. <!--add link-->

-   1. Apply your custom styles
+     1. Apply your custom styles to the blank template.

-   1. Re-upload the template without changing any master layout names
+     1. Re-upload the template without changing any master layout names.

+   * Upload a custom template directly.

+     1. From your file system, drag your custom template to the drop area.

+        Or

+        Select **[!UICONTROL Browse]**, then browse to and select your custom template from the file system.

-   Alternatively, you can upload a custom template directly.
-If you do, make sure that the uploaded file has master layouts with the following names: "Title_Slide", "Section_Divider", "Title_Text", "Title_Chart", "Title_Two_Content_Mixed", "Title_Three_Content_Mixed"
+        Make sure that the uploaded file has master layouts with the following names: "Title_Slide", "Section_Divider", "Title_Text", "Title_Chart", "Title_Two_Content_Mixed", "Title_Three_Content_Mixed"

         .pptx and .potx files up to 25MB in size are supported.

 1. Select **[!UICONTROL Export PPT]**.